Ex-NFL cheerleaders offer to settle disputes for $1 in exchange for meeting with Goodell, report says

 Dozens of cheerleaders from the NFL, as well as the NBA and NHL, have come forward in recent weeks to detail the endless sexual harassment and unwanted touching by “handsy” fans – with one former NFL cheerleader going as far as to compare the gig to being an escort.

 The cheerleaders said team officials were aware of the unwanted remarks and touching but did little to prevent it.
-Labriah Lee Hold, a former Tennessee Titans cheerleader, told The New York Times earlier this month her and her colleagues would engage fans in groups for safety.
+Labriah Lee Hold, a former Tennessee Titans cheerleader, told The New York Times earlier this month she and her colleagues would engage fans in groups for safety.

-A former Dallas Cowboys cheerleader, who asked not to be identified because she signed a non-disclosure agreement, told The Times about one instance when a Philadelphia Eagles fan told her he hoped she was raped.
+A former Dallas Cowboys cheerleader, who asked not to be identified because she signed a non-disclosure agreement, told the Times about one instance when a Philadelphia Eagles fan told her he hoped she was raped.

-The revelations came in wake of a complaint filed with the Equal Employment Opportunity Commission by Davis.
-She claimed she was fired after posting a photograph of herself on Instagram and accused the Saints of having two separate rules for the players and cheerleaders.
+The revelations came in the wake of a complaint filed with the Equal Employment Opportunity Commission by Davis.
+She claimed she was fired after posting a photograph of herself on Instagram and accused the Saints of having two separate set of rules for the players and cheerleaders.

 Ware filed a complaint with the Florida Commission on Human Relations claiming that she was discriminated against because of her faith and gender.